iAmWaris97/hello-rails-back-end/README.md

 - **What is this app about?**

-  - This app is an implementation of the React inside Rails as a single app.
+  - This app is an API app which will provide random messages to a separate React app.

 - **What are the technologies used building this app?**